metricationmatters/research/proposals/ProposedPrefixes.md

 Regularize the names and prefix symbols from previous irregular rules.

+Even though the current system is fairly simple, I think it can be made even more simple and regularized.

 Whenever I look at the list of prefixes, several things immediately stand out glaringly to me and are hard for me to ignore:

 1. The difference in capitalization of the magnifying prefixes ( currently "kilo" is not capitalized but the rest are ).